robertmuth/Cwerg/CpuX64/README.md

   here.
   Meaning a register is used in multiple slots, ARM32 also has a few of those.
   Memory operands aggravate the problem.
+  On the other hand, doing away with register allocation and just keeping all locals on the stack may be good enough.
 * Variable length instructions, especially for branches, require a relaxation pass to pick the shortest encoding possible
 * Some registers are [implicit](https://reverseengineering.stackexchange.com/questions/12379/xclist-of-x86-x64-instructions-that-implicitly-access-registers)